batmac/ccat/README.md

         unzip: decompress the first file in a zip archive
         unzlib: decompress zlib data
         unzstd: decompress zstd data
+    decrypt:
+        easyopen: decrypt with Nacl EasyOpen, get the key from env (KEY)
+    encrypt:
+        easyseal: encrypt with Nacl EasySeal, key used is printed on stderr
     filter:
         filterUTF8: remove non-utf8
         removeANSI: remove ANSI codes